2025 Western Athletic Conference baseball tournament

-The 2025 Western Athletic Conference baseball tournament will be held from May 21 through 24 at Hohokam Stadium in Mesa, Arizona.
-The top eight regular season finishers of the conference's nine teams will meet in the tournament, with the top 4 receiving byes to the double-elimination rounds.
+The 2025 Western Athletic Conference baseball tournament was held from May 21 through 24 at Hohokam Stadium in Mesa, Arizona.
+The top eight regular season finishers of the conference's nine teams met in the tournament, with the top 4 receiving byes to the double-elimination rounds.

 Seeding and format

 The top eight finishers of the league's nine teams qualify for the conference tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.